 The fitness giant has two workout apps, Nike Training Club and Nike Run Club.
 Nike Run Club is popular among runners, but if you’re looking to introduce strength training into your workouts, the Nike Training Club comes jam-packed with over 185 free on-demand workouts led by Nike’s Master Trainers.
 It’s completely customizable from beginner to advanced fitness levels, low to high intensity, and durations from 15 to 90 minutes.
 Choose from a variety of programs, including yoga, mobility, strength training, cardio, and HIT.
 You also can specify the type of equipment you do (or don’t) have to narrow down your options.

 Cost: Free.
 Available on iOS and Android

 Cost: It costs $99 annually; however, the $160 package contains more benefits such as digital nutrition programs.
 Available on iOS and Android

 If you’re someone who gets bored with the same workouts, you’re going to love Daily Burn.
-The app features a new workout every day along with your choice of 1,400+ fitness classes so you’ll never get bored.
+The app features a new workout every day along with your choice of 1,400-plus fitness classes so you’ll never get bored.
 The fitness app also packages its workouts into programs, which last anywhere from two to eight weeks to get you the results you’re after within a designated timeframe.

 If you like clear instructions and need a ton of guidance, 8fit is a great way to get a personalized plan in place to help you achieve your fitness goals.
 For those on a budget, the app has a free version with some features, but the Pro version unlocks all workouts, gives you custom meal plans, and provides a shopping list.